homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/CONTRIBUTING.md

 **Create production release**
 This workflow creates a production release for the selected tag.

-Example: If we previously published a beta version of v1.3.0 and we run this workflow for the same tag, it will publish the same version to npm using `npm publish`.
-This will turn the beta release into a production release.
+Example 1: If we previously published a beta version of v1.3.0 and we run this workflow for the same tag, it will change the tag of the release from 'beta' to 'latest'.

+Example 2: If no previous beta release has been created for a given tag, this workflow will publish a production release using `npm publish`.
+This is useful for releases that are not sent through a beta, for example hotfixes.

 #### Running a workflow
 - Navigate to the 'Actions' tab.